Addiction Differences In Men And Women

 Substance Abuse During Pregnancy

 Substance abuse during pregnancy is very dangerous.
-Not surprisingly, it’s more of a challenge for women than men.
-A man’s drug or alcohol addiction can have harmful effects on a pregnant woman and her fetus, but it’s harm from an outside factor.
-A pregnant woman who abuses drugs or alcohol can directly harm her baby.
-Any substance that enters the mother’s bloodstream also enters the child’s, which can lead to birth defects and other lifelong health problems.
+A pregnant woman who abuses drugs or alcohol can directly harm the fetus.
+Any substance that enters the mother’s bloodstream also enters the fetus, potentially causing birth defects and other lifelong health problems.

-Babies born to women who abuse alcohol during pregnancy are at risk for having fetal alcohol spectrum disorder (FASD)—an umbrella term describing the range of effects that can occur in an individual whose mother drank alcohol during pregnancy, as defined by the National Organization on Fetal Alcohol Syndrome.
-Heart and spine defects, intellectual disability and delayed physical development are just a few of the many effects FASD can have on an individual.
+Babies born to women who abuse alcohol during pregnancy are at risk of having fetal alcohol spectrum disorder (FASD), a range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
+Heart and spine defects, intellectual disability, and delayed physical development are just a few of the many effects FASD can have on an individual.

-Pregnant women who abuse other drugs, like illicit drugs or prescription medications, during pregnancy put their baby at risk for having many of the same effects of FASD.
+Pregnant women who abuse other drugs, like illicit drugs or prescription medications, increase the risk of FASD.
 Their baby is also at risk for neonatal abstinence syndrome (NAS), which is when a baby is addicted to the drug its mother abused during pregnancy and goes through withdrawal after birth.
 This can also cause birth defects and other permanent health issues for the child.